 And for the fourth year in a row, I’m joining the iHomeschool Network’s Not Back to School Blog Hop for “curriculum week,” once again sharing our family’s radical unschooling take, this time showing what unschooling 10th grade-style might look like, mostly courtesy of Sarah, who has a seriously fun plan about homeschooling through high school and what she wants out of the next few years.

 Each year, I’ve heard from people literally around the world who loved seeing how an “un-plan” comes together.
-If you haven’t already, I invite you to check out our previous ideas, the unschooled version of a ninth-grade-ish curriculum plan (2014-15), the unschooled version of an eighth-grade-ish curriculum plan (2013-14) and the unschooled version of a seventh-grade-ish curriculum plan (2012-13).
+If you haven’t already, I invite you to check out some later ideas, the unschooled version of a 12th-grade-ish curriculum plan (2017-18) and the unschooled version of an 11th-grade-ish curriculum plan (2016-17), and our previous ideas, the unschooled version of a ninth-grade-ish curriculum plan (2014-15), the unschooled version of an eighth-grade-ish curriculum plan (2013-14) and the unschooled version of a seventh-grade-ish curriculum plan (2012-13).

 Most days, we have no idea what we’re going to learn about until it happens.
 We make plans – of sorts – but the best opportunities always seem to be those that just arise naturally.